pandas-dev/pandas/doc/source/enhancingperf.rst

 .. note::

    Using the ``'python'`` engine is generally *not* useful, except for testing other evaluation engines against it.
-You will acheive **no** performance benefits using :func:`~pandas.eval` with ``engine='python'`` and in fact may incur a performance hit.
+You will achieve **no** performance benefits using :func:`~pandas.eval` with ``engine='python'`` and in fact may incur a performance hit.